Ready to create more pipeline?

 Not every prospect is keen on sharing information with cold callers, which is perfectly understandable - especially with all those pesky scam calls we get today!

-In this instance, reassure the prospect that you want to earn their trust and explain how the information you’re asking for will be used — e.g. to provide a custom demo.
+In this instance, reassure the prospect that you want to earn their trust and explain how the information you’re asking for will be used — e.g. to send them over an email with a personalized video demo of your product.
 By being transparent about your data-handling practices and your compliance with data privacy regulations, you can build trust and alleviate the prospect’s concerns.

-Now that you have a better idea about how to navigate some of the most common cold outreach objections, it’s time to continue sharpening your cold calling skills.
+Now that you have a better idea about how to navigate some of the most common cold outreach objections and some example rebuttals you can use, it’s time to continue sharpening your cold calling skills.

 When you’re ready, here are some resources you may want to check out: